Winslow Residential Hall, Inc.

 My son attended Winslow High School and he resided at Winslow Residential Hall, Inc. for four years.
 I wanted to be part of the decision making to express and share my concerns regarding our students' academic and safety, and mostly teaching our students' responsibilities on taking care of themselves, their residential hall home setting, and to treat them with kindness and respect.
 Our students provide funding each school year with their attendance during count week, so as parents we are stake holders.

-WRHI Governing Board is comprised of four elected members, who represent various areas upon the Navajo Nation.
+Winslow Residential Hall, Inc., Board of Directors is comprised of four elected members, who represent various areas upon the Navajo Nation.

 My name is Robert Chee from Leupp, Navajo Nation, Arizona.
 As a child, I was resided in Fort Thomas, Arizona and graduated from Fort Thomas High School.
 To further my education, I continued at Nazarene Bible College in Colorado Springs, Colorado where I received my Bachelor of Science in Theology.